-The CoC is a 40-member group of agencies that provide direct services to the homeless population which includes chronically homeless individuals and families, families with children, veterans, and unaccompanied youth.
+The CoC is a 50-member group of agencies that provide direct services to the homeless population which includes chronically homeless individuals and families, families with children, veterans, and unaccompanied youth.
 Through the Coordinated Entry System (CES) the homeless population (individuals/families, chronic homeless, veterans, youth, persons discharged from institutions) are given an assessment, prioritized and then referred to the matching services needed.
+These services include outcomes such as homeless prevention through rental housing assistance, rapid rehousing rental activities, emergency shelter and transitional housing, wraparound services and other homeless prevention operations, street outreach and other homeless collaborative initiatives.
+It is the strategy of the CoC to use a multi-agency commitment and approach to end homelessness in the area.